MaeveMonster/AtlaDndRandomCharacterGen/README.md

 The once the user has entered all of their input, the program occasionally times out while creating the character and needs to be restarted.

 Something I learned: I gained some experience in java.
-Even though I used java in highschool, I've only used it for one project in college, which was for a class so I didn't really get to ba all that creative.
+Even though I used java in highschool, I've only used it for one project in college, which was for a class so I didn't really get to be all that creative.
 I wanted to do a personal project in java so that I had a little more freedom in it.
+I also leanred a bit about storing data in trees.
+I used trees to store all the bending skills that its possible for a character to use.

 House benefit: CSHers can use my generator to learn how to play this awesome version of Dnd!
 (I plan to put this on a website eventually)